-Background and project air samples shall be analyzed by an American Industrial Hygiene Association accredited laboratory or by an analyst who is certified in the AIHA Asbestos Analyst Registry.
+Background and project air samples shall be analyzed by an AIHA accredited laboratory or by an analyst who is certified in the AIHA Asbestos Analyst Registry.
 Samples shall be analyzed by phase contrast microscopy (PCM).

-Clearance samples shall be analyzed by PCM or transmission electron microscopy (TEM) if required by local regulations.
+Clearance samples shall be analyzed by PCM or transmission electron microscopy (TEM) if required by local regulations such as the City of Philadelphia Asbestos Control Regulations.
 The DGS Industrial Hygienist or Environmental Consultant may confirm any PCM clearance samples with additional TEM analysis.